Idaho Statesman: History

 In the early morning of March 21, 2004, the Statesmans pressroom caught on fire, which left two of the newspaper's nine press units severely damaged and two units partially destroyed.
 Newspapers from other cities chipped in and helped deliver papers to Boise.
+On August 3, 2005, Gannett agreed to sell the Statesman to Knight Ridder along with The Bellingham Herald and The Olympian.
+A year later McClatchy bought Knight Ridder.